 Maintaining exterior parking lot and building entry lights is an ongoing challenge for many property managers.
-During daily/weekly tours of the property when we monitor and inspect for any potential repair or safety items, the exterior light fixtures are marked as an exception.
+During daily/weekly tours of the property when we monitor and inspect for potential repairs and safety items, the exterior light fixtures are marked as an exception.
 It can’t be inspected because the timers or photo cells are programmed for the lights to be off.
 The lights are not illuminated, because its daytime.

-We can take advantage of the occasions when the maintenance staff is called out for emergencies in the evening.
+Lighting can be inspected by taking advantage of the on-call rotation when the maintenance staff is called out for emergencies in the evening.
 Establish a policy for the on call/emergency call staff.
 Each week, on the first occasion the staff receives a call out, an inspection of the property exterior lighting is completed.
 Use a map of the property, with each of the exterior light posts or building wall mounted lights already identified; the on call staff can mark the map with date and time.
 The log verifies either lights are operational or in need of repairs.

-Including this inspection to the preventive maintenance schedule will create a system to insure the lights are inspected with regularity.
+Adding this inspection to the preventive maintenance schedule will create a system to insure the lights are inspected with regularity.
 When maintenance submits work orders for the on-call service requests the exterior lighting inspection can be reviewed.
 Repairs and replacements are scheduled based on the items identified.

 Repairs can be scheduled as needed.
 When incidents occur the log can verify regular inspections and repairs.
 The report documents the status of the lighting.
 This demonstrates the lights are inspected and maintained.